ehsundar/pyboss/README.md

 `RedisSource(rdb=redis, config_key='Like_SVC')` the `config_key` parameter tell `RedisSource` witch key to get. other behaviours are just like a json file

+## Value schema for env

+this source is absolutely **case sensitive**. so `boss.lev1.lev2` corresponds to `lev1__lev2` in environment. note that all the configs overridden by env are typed as `str`. you're responsible to type cast. for technical reasons we're not able to detect type at the moment.

 ## MergeStrategy for sources